Getting started for workspace creators

 An image of an unicorn as your Slack workspace icon

 You and your coworkers can let each other know what you're up to by setting your Slack status.
-Set the default status suggestions people in your workspace will be able to chose from.
+As an admin in your workspace, you can set default status suggestions people will be able to choose from.

 Try it.